tlshaheen/api_docs/doc/api_quickstart.md

 ====================================

 Preliminary: If you already have an account, just login to the control panel and continue below.
-Otherwise, email api@nationbuilder.com to request a free account.
+Otherwise, email api@nationbuilder.com to request a free account, and specify your desired slug, joeyforprez, for example.
+This slug will be used in your NationBuilder URL, joeyforprez.nationbuilder.com.
+This cannot be changed; we recommend using your organization or company name.
 You will get a response with within one working day.

 These are the steps necessary to start using the API: